foodfight/showz/scripts/episode-53-chef-internals.md

 * Ohai .. extending ohai, pitfalls, apis etc.
 * A brief overview of Mash , ChefFS, Mixlib::JSONCompat .
 Why these modules are used inside chef , instead of vanilla ruby alternatives?
 And why someone extending chef should use these components

+Random Qs
+* why are files in a cookbook individually uploaded, rather than tarred up and sent?

 Picks<a name="picks"></a>
 -----